sarang87/gcp_demos/README.md

-# Setting Up Google Cloud Platform (GCP) Credentials and Running a Python Script to Send Emails
+# Working demos for Google Cloud Platform

 This guide will walk you through the steps to set up credentials on Google Cloud Platform (GCP), configure the consent screen, and run a Python script to send emails using the Gmail API.